While you're waiting for your new bundle of

 rescued yorkie in the U.K.

-Who would not want to help this poor little dog?
+Who would not want to help this poor little dog or another like him?

 The day God made dog,